tombomba/tombomba.github.io/about.md

 My name is Tom Bomba.
 I knocked around New York University's cinema studies program before I "dropped out of college to get an education."
 I've spent my time since producing various forms of digital media.

-_{{ site.title }}_ focuses on horror, science fiction, and crime stories.
-Mostly film.
-Occasionally TV.
-Sometimes books.
-The name is intentionally basic, a sorta mental note to myself not to write as if I'm submitting for publication, and a reference to work by Pauline Kael ("Trash, Art, and the Movies") and Jeffrey Sconce ("'Trashing' the academy: taste, excess, and the emerging politics of cinematic style").
+_{{ site.title }}_ is intentionally basic, a sorta mental note to myself not to write as if I'm submitting for publication.
+The name is a loose reference to work by Pauline Kael ("Trash, Art, and the Movies") and Jeffrey Sconce ("'Trashing' the academy: taste, excess, and the emerging politics of cinematic style").

 The site was made on an ancient Macintosh using Jekyll, Atom, and Pixelmator, while listening to KCRW Los Angeles.